Page Updated 30.08.23

 As teachers, during and after a lesson we will assess the children's understanding, any misconceptions and ways to develop the children's learning/understanding.
 These will be addressed during the lesson or at the beginning of the next lesson.

 In the Foundation Stage, the children follow the Early Years Foundation Stage, which is a statutory framework.
-Throughout the year, the staff undertake many observations of the children, at play and at work, to build up a picture of the whole child.
-This information is then used to identify whether they are at an 'emerging' level, the 'expected' level or an 'exceeding' level.
-The expectation is that at the end of the Foundation year the children are at the 'expected' level.
+Throughout the year, the staff undertake observations of the children, at play and at work, to build up a picture of the whole child.
+This information is then used to identify whether they are at an 'emerging' level or the 'expected' level.
+The expectation is that at the end of the Foundation year the children are at the 'expected' level